Jaffa/amazon-music/README.md

 I have a long term plan to build an integrated smart home with voice assistant (possibly using the likes of [spaCy](https://spacy.io/), [Snowboy](https://snowboy.kitt.ai/), [openHAB](https://www.openhab.org/), [Mopidy](https://www.mopidy.com/) and [respeaker-avs](https://github.com/respeaker/avs)).
 As an Amazon Prime subscriber, I get access to Prime Music - which just about covers my streaming audio needs.
 Unfortunately, Alexa Voice Service [only allows people actively working with Amazon on commercial products](https://github.com/alexa-pi/AlexaPi/wiki/Q&A-(FAQ)#does-alexapi-support-amazon-music) under NDA to access Amazon Music.

 Switching to Spotify will cost money.
-Commercialising the integrating smart home solution might be an even longer term plan, but don't want to predicate access on that.
+Commercialising the integrating smart home solution might be an even longer term plan, but I don't want to predicate access on that.
 Reverse engineering Amazon Music - or getting Amazon to provide an API - so that it can be added to projects like Mopidy seems like the best way forward.

 License
 -------